reimagined/resolve/docs/tutorial.md

 ### Query a Read Model Through HTTP API

-You can test the ShoppingLists Read Model's functionality using the standard HTTP API:
+You can use the standard HTTP API to test the ShoppingLists Read Model's functionality:

 ```sh
 $ curl -X POST \